 Light one chimney full of charcoal.
 When all charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
+Alternatively, set all the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Skewer shrimp and place on grill.
 Grill skewered shrimp over direct heat until shrimp are opaque and cooked through, about 2 minutes per side.
 Transfer shrimp to platter and remove from skewers.

 Fill a large, shallow bowl with hot water.
 Place 1 spring roll wrapper in water and let soak until soft and pliable, about 15 seconds.
 Transfer wrapper to a work surface.
 Place 3 shrimp in center of wrapper and top with lettuce, vermicelli, pickles, a few mint leaves, and a few sprigs of cilantro.
 Fold bottom of wrapper over filling, fold over sides around filling, then roll wrapper shut.
 Repeat with remaining 7 wrappers.
 Serve immediately.